lakmal-ya/ac-test/README.md

 This repository is licensed under the [PolyForm-Shield](LICENSE.md) License.

-You may not distribute copies of the repository to help plagiarism, which is regarded as competition with the licenser.
+You may not distribute copies of the repository for the purpose of helping plagiarism, which is regarded as competition with the licenser.